engom/my_Webpage/README.md

     - **VSURF** for features selection:
       - `VSURF` on `CART`

-  - Perform __Cross validation__ to choose model.
+  - Perform __Cross validation__ to choose the model.

   - Data source : `cancer_reg.csv`.

-  You can find the explanation of the variables on here [link](https://data.world/exercises/linear-regression-exercise-1/workspace/file?filename=cancer_reg.csv).
+  You can find the explanation of the variables:
+  [link](https://data.world/exercises/linear-regression-exercise-1/workspace/file?filename=cancer_reg.csv).